AI Agent Security

 Data Protection and Privacy

-AI agents process, store, and transmit data continuously, making data protection a paramount concern.
-Every data flow involving an AI agent must be encrypted both in transit using TLS 1.3 and at rest using AES-256 encryption.
-This includes not just the primary data the agent processes, but also logs, conversation histories, and intermediate processing results.
-A 2024 Ponemon Institute study found that 67% of AI-related data breaches involved unencrypted log files or temporary data stores that were overlooked during security hardening.
+Every data flow involving an AI agent must be encrypted — TLS 1.3 in transit, AES-256 at rest.
+This includes logs, conversation histories, and intermediate processing results.
+A 2024 Ponemon study found that 67% of AI-related breaches involved unencrypted log files or temp data stores that nobody remembered to secure.

 Part 3